jck411/Chat_KIVY_linux_frontend/README.md

 - **Clock-based UI updates** for smooth streaming text
 - **Background threading** for connection management
 - **Callback-based message handling** for real-time updates
+- **Structured logging** for all events, errors, and performance metrics

 ## 🚀 Installation & Setup